Jurassic World: Development

-In May 2001, Steven Spielberg had Amblin Entertainment commence development of ideas for Jurassic Park IV, which he planned to produce.
+In May 2001, Steven Spielberg had Amblin Entertainment commence the development of ideas for Jurassic Park IV, which he planned to produce.
 Initially, Jurassic Park III director Joe Johnston was not interested in directing the fourth film.
 In 2002, William Monahan was announced as screenwriter, and a release date was set for mid-2005.
 Kathleen Kennedy would produce the film, and Spielberg would serve as executive producer.

 An early story idea would partially involve dinosaurs migrating to the Costa Rican mainland.
 A team of experts, including Dr. Alan Grant and Dr. Ian Malcolm, would chart an expedition to an offshore island and discover the dinosaurs breeding freely.
 Part of the plot would involve the characters devising a way to restrict the spread of the dinosaurs and prevent an ecological disaster.
 Early concept art also depicted genetically engineered human-dinosaur mercenaries.
 Monahan's first draft of the script was finished in July 2003; the story was not set in a jungle, as in previous films.
 Monahan subsequently left the project to work on Kingdom of Heaven.
 He was replaced by John Sayles, who wrote two drafts of the script.
 In one draft, a new character, a mercenary named Nick Harris, would be charged with training a team of genetically modified Deinonychus for use on rescue missions and to combat drug dealers.
 The concept of a human who trains dinosaurs came from Spielberg.
 By April 2005, the film had been postponed, as Spielberg was dissatisfied with the script revisions.

 Frank Marshall would eventually join the project as a producer.
 Progress on the film stalled during 2005 as Marshall and Spielberg were busy with other film projects.
 Additional work on the film was expected to begin following the release of a fourth Indiana Jones film, which Marshall and Spielberg were working on.
 In 2006, Spielberg said Johnston would direct the film, but by April 2007, Johnston was no longer involved as director.
 A release date of 2008 was expected, but was later delayed to 2009.
 By 2010, Johnston was involved with the project again and planned for the film to be the first in a new Jurassic Park trilogy.
 Johnston hoped to further develop the project with Spielberg after they finished other projects, including Johnston's 2011 film, Captain America: The First Avenger.

 In 2011, writer Mark Protosevich was hired.
 He wrote two story treatments, neither of which were approved.
 Spielberg and Kennedy felt that the film did not yet have an adequate story.
 In 2012, Rick Jaffa and Amanda Silver were hired to write the script.
 The writers incorporated three ideas from Spielberg: a fully functioning dinosaur theme park, a human who has a relationship with trained raptors (from Sayles's earlier draft), and a human-eating dinosaur that escapes and has to be stopped.
-The concept of a dinosaur with a chameleon-like ability to render itself nearly invisible is a plot device from Crichton's The Lost World novel that had not been used in the previous films.